Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 3. Euclidean distances to sampling locations, i.e., distances from observation locations.
 Here one buffer distance map can be generated per observation point or group of points.
-These are also distance measures used in geostatistics.
+These are also the same distance measures as used in geostatistics.

 4. Downslope distances, i.e., distances within a watershed: for each sampling point one can derive upslope/downslope distances to the ridges and hydrological network and/or downslope or upslope areas [@GRUBER2009171].
-This requires, on top of using a Digital Elevation Model, a hydrological analysis of the terrain.
+This requires, in addition to using a Digital Elevation Model, implementing a hydrological analysis of the terrain.

 5. Resistance distances or weighted buffer distances, i.e., distances of the cumulative effort derived using terrain ruggedness and/or natural obstacles.

-The package , for example, provides a framework to derive complex distances based on terrain complexity [@vanEtten2017r].
-Here additional input to compute complex distances are the Digital Elevation Model (DEM) and DEM-derivatives, such as slope (Fig. \@ref(fig:distances-examples)b).
+The package (***WHICH PACKAGE?***), for example, provides a framework to derive complex distances based on terrain complexity [@vanEtten2017r].
+Here additional inputs required to compute complex distances are the Digital Elevation Model (DEM) and DEM-derivatives, such as slope (Fig. \@ref(fig:distances-examples)b).
-SAGA GIS [@gmd-8-1991-2015] offers a wide diversity of DEM derivatives that can be derived per location of interest.
+SAGA GIS [@gmd-8-1991-2015] offers a wide variety of DEM derivatives that can be derived per location of interest.

 <div class="figure" style="text-align: center">